Overview of Florida Mortgages

 Florida Mortgage Rates Quick Facts

-Florida has the fourth-largest population of any of the 50 states, with a sizable mortgage market to match.
-Florida mortgage rates are around average compared to other states in the U.S. 2016 Florida mortgage rates are on average higher than 2015 Florida mortgage rates.
+Florida has the third-largest population of any of the 50 states, with a sizable mortgage market to match.
+In the last few years Florida mortgage rates are a bit higher than the U.S. average.

 Florida Historic Mortgage Rates*